-- provide programs of counseling that introduce a broad range of postsecondary opportunities to students; - 2. encourage students and their families to take initiative in learning about colleges and universities; - 3. provide information about opportunities and requirements for financial aid; - 4. urge students to understand and discharge their responsibilities in the admission process in a timely manner; - 5. counsel students and their families to notify and withdraw applications from other institutions when they have accepted an admission offer; - 6. encourage students to be the sole authors of their applications and essays and counsel against inappropriate assistance on the parts of others; - 7. report any significant change in a candidate's academic status or qualifications, including personal school conduct record between the time of recommendation and graduation, where permitted by applicable law; - 8. establish a written policy on disclosure of disciplinary infractions in their communications to colleges; - provide a school profile, when applicable, that clearly describes special curricular opportunities (e.g., honors, advanced placement courses, seminars) and a comprehensive listing of all courses with an explanation of unusual abbreviations and any information required for proper understanding; - inform students about the tests needed for admission, where students may take them, how to interpret the results, and how test results are used for admission; - 11. report, in the case of secondary schools, the middle 50 percent of all students tested by discrete grade level; - refrain from encouraging students to apply to particular colleges and universities to enhance the high schools' statistical records regarding the number or amount of scholarship awards received; - 13. counsel students not to submit more than one admission deposit, which indicates their intent to enroll at more than one institution; - 14. work with school officials and other relevant individuals to keep test results in perspective;
+- provide programs of counseling that introduce a broad range of postsecondary opportunities to students; - 2. encourage students and their families to take initiative in learning about colleges and universities; - 3. provide information about opportunities and requirements for financial aid; - 4. urge students to understand and discharge their responsibilities in the admission process in a timely manner; - counsel students and their families to notify and withdraw applications from other institutions when they have accepted an admission offer; - 6. encourage students to be the sole authors of their applications and essays and counsel against inappropriate assistance on the parts of others; - report any significant change in a candidate's academic status or qualifications, including personal school conduct record between the time of recommendation and graduation, where permitted by applicable law; - 8. establish a written policy on disclosure of disciplinary infractions in their communications to colleges; - provide a school profile, when applicable, that clearly describes special curricular opportunities (e.g., honors, advanced placement courses, seminars) and a comprehensive listing of all courses with an explanation of unusual abbreviations and any information required for proper understanding; - 10. inform students about the tests needed for admission, where students may take them, how to interpret the results, and how test results are used for admission; - 11. report, in the case of secondary schools, the middle 50 percent of all students tested by discrete grade level; - 12. refrain from encouraging students to apply to particular colleges and universities to enhance the high schools' statistical records regarding the number or amount of scholarship awards received; - 13. counsel students not to submit more than one admission deposit, which indicates their intent to enroll at more than one institution;